Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 We also provide those charged with governance with a statement that we have complied with relevant ethical requirements regarding independence, and to communicate with them all relationships and other matters that may reasonably be thought to bear on our independence, and where applicable, related safeguards.

-1. As required by the Companies (Auditors' Report) Order, 2016 (“the Order”) issued by the Central Government in terms of section 143 (11) of the Act, we give in the “Annexure A” a statement on the matters specified in paragraphs 3 and 4 of the Order, to the extent applicable.
+1. As required by the Companies (Auditor's Report) Order, 2020 ("the Order") issued by the Central Government in terms of subsection (11) of section 143 of the Act, we give in the "Annexure A", a statement on the matters specified in paragraphs 3 and 4 of the Order.

 2. As required by Section 143(3) of the Act, we report that:

-a.
-Except for the matters stated in the “Basis for qualified opinion” paragraph hereinabove, we have obtained all the information and explanations which we had sought and to the best of our knowledge and belief were necessary for the purposes of our audit.
+a. we have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purpose of our audit;

-b.
-Except for the possible effects of the matters described in the Basis for Qualified Opinion paragraph above, in our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books.
+b. in our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books;

 d.
-Except for the possible effect of the matters described in the Basis for Qualified Opinion paragraph above, in our opinion, the aforesaid standalone financial statements comply with the Indian Accounting Standards specified under section 133 of the Act.
+In our opinion, the aforesaid standalone financial statements comply with the Indian Accounting Standards specified under section 133 of the Act, read with relevant rules made thereunder;

 e.
-The matter relating to going concern described under Material Uncertainty Related to Going Concern paragraph above, and the matters stated at paragraphs 6 (a) to (d) under Emphasis of Matter paragraph above, in our opinion, may have an adverse effect on the functioning of the Company.
+The matter relating to going concern described under Material Uncertainty Related to Going Concern paragraph above, and the matters stated under (a), (b) and (c) under Emphasis of Matter paragraph above, in our opinion, may have an adverse effect on the functioning of the Company;

+g.
+With respect to the adequacy of the internal financial controls with reference to Standalone Financial Statements of the Company and the operating effectiveness of such controls, refer to our separate Report in "Annexure B";

 h.
-With respect to the adequacy of the internal financial controls with reference to standalone financial statements of the Company and the operating effectiveness of such controls, refer to our separate Report in “Annexure B”.
+With respect to the matter to be included in the Auditors' Report under section 197 (16), according to the information and explanations given to us, the Company has not paid any remuneration to its directors during the current year except sitting fees paid to the non- executive / independent directors, which is in accordance with the applicable provisions of the Companies Act, 2013;

 i.
-With respect to the matter to be included in the Auditors' Report under section 197 (16), according to the information and explanations given to us, the company has not paid any remuneration to its directors during the current year except sitting fee paid to the non- executive / independent directors.
-The same is in accordance with the applicable provisions of the Companies Act, 2013.

-j.
-With respect to the other matters to be included in the Auditors' Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us:
+With respect to the other matters to be included in the Auditors' Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014 as amended, in our opinion and to the best of our information and according to the explanations given to us:

 i.
 The Company has disclosed the impact of pending litigations on its financial position in its Standalone Financial Statements (Refer Note - 31 to the Standalone Financial Statements);